Research Ethics Board

 The purpose of AUArts' Research Ethics Board (REB) is to ensure research involving human or animal subjects meets basic ethical standards, minimizes risk and mitigates harm.

 What does the REB do?

 The REB provides a framework to allow researchers to consider the ethical dimensions of research involving human participants and animal subjects, and support for developing research within this framework.
 Beyond these parameters, it is not the function of the REB to make value judgments on any other aspects of proposals, or to serve as a censorship body.
-The REB's scope is limited to activiites defined as research which involve human or animal subjects.
+The REB's scope is limited to activities defined as research that involve human or animal subjects.

-What are AUArts's research standards?
+What are AUArts' research standards?

 - Respect for human dignity